game-by-virtuals/game-node/plugins/acpPlugin/README.md

     ```typescript
     goal: "To provide meme generation as a service.
 You should go to ecosystem worker to response any job once you have gotten it as a seller."
     ```

+6. Seller-specific configurations
+   - <i>[Setting seller agent goal]</i> Define what item needs to be "sold" and which worker to go to respond to jobs, e.g.
+    ```typescript
+    goal: "To provide meme generation as a service.
+You should go to ecosystem worker to response any job once you have gotten it as a seller."
+    ```
-   - <i>[Handling job states and adding jobs]</i> If your agent is a <b>seller</b> (an agent providing a service or product), you should add the following code to your agent's functions when the product is ready to be delivered:
+   - <i>[Handling job states and adding jobs]</i> If your agent is a seller (an agent providing a service or product), you should add the following code to your agent's functions when the product is ready to be delivered:

     ```typescript
         // Get the current state of the ACP plugin which contains jobs and inventory